hovinh/hovinh.github.io/blog/_posts/2023-07-02-fourier-transform.md

 plt.show()
 ```

-Firstly, I create a synthetic curve $$f(t)$$ whose value is the summation of two arbitrary sine waves, but I picked their frequencies such that the pattern of $$f(t)$$ will repeat every $$T=5$$ seconds.
-This is no means a constraint and you can replace with an arbitrary non-periodic function.
+Firstly, I create a synthetic curve $$f(t)$$ by combining the values of two arbitrary sine waves.
+However, I deliberately selected their frequencies in such a way that the pattern of $$f(t)$$ repeats every $$T=5$$ seconds.
+It's important to note that this periodicity is merely an example, and you are free to substitute it with any arbitrary non-periodic function of your choosing.

 ```python
 def generate_curve_ft():
     T = 5